Elbow Injury: Torn Tendons & Tendonitis Repair

 Additional treatment options for tennis elbow

-Additionally, recent therapies using growth factors and PRP have been helpful in speeding the healing response.
+Additionally, recent therapies using injections of growth factors and PRP have been helpful in speeding the healing response.
 Rarely is surgical intervention required; when it is required, the recovery is reasonably rapid and success rates are quite high.

 Tennis elbow rehabilitation